Convergence Analysis of the Random Bisection Method: Introduction

 The stochastic variant considered in the present paper follows a different philosophy.
 It is formally analogous to the classical bisection method, but with one crucial modification: the function $f$ remains deterministic, while the cut $c_n$, instead of being chosen as the midpoint of the current interval, is sampled at random from a distribution $\mathcal{D}$ supported on $[a_n,b_n]$:

-In this sense, our framework differs fundamentally from the PBA: the randomness does not come from noisy evaluations or uncertainty about the function, but from the algorithmic choice of the cut itself.
+In this sense, our framework differs fundamentally from the PBA: randomness stems not from noisy evaluations or function uncertainty, but from the algorithmic choice of the cut itself.

-Our main objective in this paper is to determine the \emph{expected convergence rate} of such a method.
-To simplify the analysis with respect to the choices of the cuts and endpoints, a scale-invariant algorithm (\Cref{alg:RRbisection}) generating the length of the interval is analyzed instead.
-The starting interval is chosen to be $[0,1]$ without any loss of generality, since a function with a root in $[a,b]$ can be rescaled via an affine transformation to have its root in $[0,1]$.
-The root is then also normalized to its relative position in the interval $[0,1]$ at each iteration.
-Note that this algorithm is not meant to be used in practice, since $r$ is generally unknown.
+Our main objective is to determine the \emph{expected convergence rate} of such a method.
+To simplify the analysis of the cuts and endpoints, we instead analyze a scale-invariant algorithm (\Cref{alg:RRbisection}) generating the interval length.
+The starting interval is taken to be $[0,1]$ without loss of generality, and the root is normalized to its relative position in $[0,1]$ at each iteration.
+Note that this algorithm is not meant for practical use, since $r$ is generally unknown.

 In order to state our results in a way that applies to all random variables on $[0,1]$, including those that do not admit a probability density function, we use the Lebesgue--Stieltjes integral.
-Recall that any real-valued random variable $X$ on $[0,1]$ is characterized by its cumulative distribution function (CDF) $F(x)=\mathbb{P}(X< x)$, which is nonnegative, nondecreasing, right-continuous, and satisfy $F(0)=\mathbb{P}[X=0]$ and $F(1)=1$.
+Recall that any real-valued random variable $X$ on $[0,1]$ is characterized by its cumulative distribution function (CDF) $F(x)=\mathbb{P}(X\leq x)$, which is nonnegative, nondecreasing, right-continuous, and satisfies $F(0)=\mathbb{P}[X=0]$ and $F(1)=1$.
 Even when $F$ is not differentiable, one can still define, for any bounded measurable function $g$, integrals of the form